GCP, AWS or Azure for ASP.NET Core?

 The first impression is that this feels like an Amazon site which I describe as practical and unattractive.
 But all in all, a cloud provider should not be a piece of art, it should be practical, fast, and convenient.
 This is a tool for professionals and should be designed thereafter and in that sense, Amazon has done a good job.
 The site is fast and works well but in the end, it feels inconsistent, lazily designed, and unalluring.

 AWS is the trusty old horse that has been on the market for a long time and has a lot of documentation and easy-to-find helpful resources as well.
 You can't go wrong with AWS because they also have so much to offer competitive prices but they have a lot of switches which requires you to spend more time to learn it all.
 It felt too clunky for me but there are solutions that can automate a lot like Ansible or Terraform so you wouldn't have to touch the GUI.

 Azure by Microsoft is a cloud computing service through Microsoft-managed data-centers.
 It launched in winter of 2010 and it currently has over 600 services.

 App Service App Service is a PaaS solution by Azure that is fully managed.
 Being a Microsoft product, it has first-class support for .NET core.

 Developers, developers, developers.
-Steve Ballmer understood what’s important and that’s something Satya Nadella takes a step further.
-Deploying code to App Service is fully integrated into Visual Studio and its really a breeze.
+Steve Ballmer understood what's important and that's something Satya Nadella takes a step further.
+Deploying code to App Service is fully integrated into Visual Studio and it's a breeze.
 Fast as well.
 For the PowerShell connoisseur out there, Azure has a set of cmdlets that makes it easy to manage with PS.